GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (174) .md

 **Critical Failure**: You have managed to afflict yourself with this in some manner.
 Your [Body], [Rflx], and [Fort] are all halved for a number of minutes equal to the spell's tier.
 Additionally, you are prone and vulnerable during this time.

 [Thwanething Spell]: # "Derived from old english þwǣneþ."

+#### Torching Fist

+**Minimum Tier**: 2

+**Casting Time**: 1 action

+**Effect**: You perform an unarmed attack against a foe, which also inflicts a fire attack against the foe.
+If either would qualify to damage armor, it instead inflicts an additional fire attack.
+This can occur for both initial attacks from this spell, but not additional fire attacks.

+If you have the foe grappled, both initial attacks gain a bonus equal to the spell's tier for the purpose of inflicting a critical hit.

+**At Higher Tiers**: The benefits are noted above.

+**Critical Failure**: Your fist (or other appropriate bodypart) catches on fire.
+The spell instead inflicts a fire attack against you with a bonus equal to the spell's tier for the purpose of inflicting a critical hit.
+Residual burning causes you to emit light like a torch for a number of phases equal to the spell's tier.

+[Torching Fist]: # "Inspired by Michael Hasty choosing an element and name for this spell while brainstorming ideas for a melee combat spell."

 ### U (3